 Do you qualify?
 Vesting, or acquiring the ownership of a retirement benefit, is the key to securing a pension benefit.
 Under your pension plan, you are either fully vested or not at all.
 Ask your benefits administrator about what type of vesting applies to you.
-Once you are vested, you are eligible to receive your pension as long as you are 52 years of age or older.
-Note that receiving pension benefits before you reach full retirement age (age 65) will affect the size of your monthly payout.
+Once you are vested, you are eligible to receive your pension as long as you are 55 years of age or older.
+Note that receiving pension benefits before you reach full retirement age (which ranges from age 65 to 67, depending on what year you were born) will affect the size of your monthly payout.

-According to the IRS, you can participate in a 401(k) plan if you are at least 21 years old and have had at least 1 year of service at your company.
-Upon hire, you received a summary plan description (SPD) to understand the details of your 401(k).
-Know the particular provisions that apply to you, and be familiar with your plan provider.
+According to this IRS resource guide, you received a summary plan description (SPD) to understand the details of your 401(k) upon hire by your employer.
+Know the provisions that apply to you and be familiar with your plan provider.
 Your retirement age was most likely defined under the plan.
 This is when you can receive its benefits.

 3. Senior Discounts

-The Benefit Retailers, restaurants, hospitality companies and other vendors allow seniors to pay discounted prices for everyday product and service necessities.
+– Retailers, restaurants, hospitality companies and other vendors allow seniors to pay discounted prices for everyday product and service necessities.
 Senior discounts are available everywhere in the places you frequently visit.
-These are types of places that offer seniors discounts:
+These are types of places that commonly offer senior discounts:

 - Grocery stores